-- Working as a Pendragon employee means IR35 will not be relevant to you, so you don’t need to worry about what this
+- Working as a Pendragon employee means IR35 will not be relevant to you, so no need to worry about it.

-- As an employee you don’t need to worry about AWR or MSC risk It can be a good solution if you are contracting ‘in between’ jobs as there minimum input required.
+- As an employee you don’t need to worry about AWR or MSC risk.
+It can be a good solution if you are contracting ‘in between’ jobs as there is minimum input required.
 But we can work with contractors at any level with any length of contract.

 - It’s easy to manage your finances.
 Your payslip will show how much you have earned and how much has been deducted for tax and your wages will be paid directly into your bank account, via faster payment.
 This means you have the security of knowing exactly how much you will earn and when it will arrive in your account as you’ll receive a text notification once payment is made.